My Testimony

 So I knew I couldn't do it by my own strength.

-And through the midst of all this, hours of crying, sweating and moving non-stop, I prayed.
+But through the midst of all this, hours of crying, itching, sweating and moving non-stop, I prayed.
 I begged, I yelled and even cursed at Him.
 But I didn't lose contact with Jesus for one second.
 I knew, and felt Him in the room with me.
 I can't explain to you with human words how much I felt Him in that room with me.

 Side note - and one of the many miracles I saw that week - This all began on a Monday.
 I work a job in the legal world where every day is different.
 I was supposed to have a FULL week of work, which would have been 100% impossible to do while going through these withdrawals.
 But every single job I had that week ended up cancelling.
 One, by one, by one... every day I would get an email or a text from my boss, saying "Skylar, I don't know what's going on but your job tomorrow cancelled again."